 Snatches is curated by Royal Court Artistic Director, Vicky Featherstone, and is written by some of the UK’s most celebrated female writers, including Bafta-winning Abi Morgan (The Hour, The Split), Zinnie Harris (Spooks) and Tanika Gupta (Anita And Me).

 Emerging female writers EV Crowe, Theresa Ikoko, Charlene James, Vicky Jones and Rachel De-Lahay will also be penning monologues.

 Garai will star in a film called Compliance, written by Morgan, about an actress’s experience meeting a producer.

-Comer will appear in a short by Vicky Jones (the co-creator and writer of Fleabag) as a 1960s secretary called Linda who starts to explore her sexuality.
+Comer will appear in a short by Vicky Jones (Fleabag) as a 1960s secretary called Linda who starts to explore her sexuality.

 Featherstone said: “The Royal Court is delighted to be teaming up with BBC4 to bring eight untold stories about ordinary women who do the extraordinary, to our screens.

 “The wonderful range of writers, actors and film-makers involved, represent only the tip of the iceberg of talent, provocation and idea.
 We have come quite a long way in 100 years, but these pieces explode with the proof that we still have a lot further to go.”